You don’t have to own a military or police K-9 to teach your dog how to recognize a scent. In fact, you don’t even have to leave your house.

 AKC Scent Work is a sport that mimics the task of working detection dogs to locate a scent (e.g., explosives or narcotics) and communicate to the handler that the scent has been found.
 Scent Work is a positive, challenging activity that allows dogs the opportunity to use their strongest natural sense in a way that’s fun, engaging, and that builds and strengthens a foundation of trust between the handler and dog.

-Many dog clubs offer Scent Work or “nose work” classes (the ones I offer at my school are taught by a nose work instructor who competes in trials with her dog), but if you’re just looking to try it out or teach your dog a new skill, you can follow these instructions in your home.
+Many dog clubs offer Scent Work or “nose work” classes, but if you’re just looking to try it out or teach your dog a new skill, you can follow these instructions in your home.

 What You Need for Scent Work Training

 The first step in teaching your dog Scent Work from home is finding the necessary supplies.
 Almost everything you’ll need can be bought on Amazon or found around your house.

 - Cotton swabs, cut in half